UNA-USA Champions Program

 - Meet with state or local officials or members of their professional staff

 - Organize a “phone bank” event for members of your community to call members of congress to encourage support of the UN

 - Organize five current or potential UNA-USA members to engage in a volunteer project on behalf of UNA-USA

 - Obtain a mayoral proclamation for UN Day (October 24) or Human Rights Day (December 10)

 - Gather 20 people to submit one of UNA-USA’s digital advocacy actions

-- Feature a federal, state, or local elected official as a speaker at this UNA-USA partnership event.
+- Feature a state or local official as a speaker at your UNA-USA partnership event

-- Host an event/meeting where you educate college students on the UN, UNA-USA, and your motivations for being a Champion.
+- Host a gathering where you educate college students on the UN, UNA-USA, and/or your motivations for being a Champion

-- Organize a “sit and chat” at your local library (or other community space) to speak with the community about the SDGs, issues relevant to the community, and how they are related.
+- Organize a casual “Sit and Chat” at your local library (or other public space) to have group community discussion about the SDGs, issues relevant to the community, and how they are related

-- Write an LTE (200-250 words) about a specific issue or topic that is connected to an SDG or the UN’s work.
+- Write a Letter to the Editor (200-250 words) about a specific issue or topic that is connected to an SDG or the UN’s work

-- Create a blog post (300-500 words) about an issue you’re interested in or interview and write about a member of your community who has done work pertaining to a certain issue (human rights, global health, gender equality, SDGs, etc.).
+- Create a blog post (300-500 words) about an issue you’re interested in or interview and write about a member of your community who has done work pertaining to a certain topic (SDGs, human rights, global health, gender equality)

 Spread Digital Awareness

 - Support/mention of UNA-USA, the UN, and/or the SDGs